Move, Lock, Duplicate and Delete layers. A touch or swipe puts all the most commonly-used layer controls at your fingertips.

-As soon as you’ve selected a Secondary layer, you will see two new options appear on the top right of the Layers panel: Delete and Group.
-These shortcuts affect all currently selected layers.
+As soon as you’ve selected a Secondary layer, two new options appear on the top left of the Layers panel: Delete and Group.
+These options affect all currently selected layers.

 Layer Select vs Selecting Contents

-Combine multiple layers into Groups to keep your artwork tidy and organised.
+Combine multiple layers into Groups to keep your artwork tidy and organized.

 Tap it to gather your selected layers into a Group.

-Use the arrow at the right of the Group to expand or collapse the group at any time.
+Use the arrow at the right of the Group to expand or collapse a group at any time.

 Swipe right to select a Secondary Group.
 This will behave the same as if you’d selected every layer in that Group.

 Tap to select a Primary Group.
 This allows you to use all Selection and Transform actions.
-Actions will apply to all the layers in the Group at once.
-However, you cannot paint, smudge, erase, or use Adjustments.
+Actions apply to all the layers in a Group at once except for paint, smudge, erase, or using Adjustments.

-Drag-and-drop layers, layer selections, and groups to speedily reorganize elements within an artwork.
+Drag and Drop layers, layer selections, and groups to reorganize elements within an artwork.